lee-lindley/plsql_utilities/README.md

 application configuration information, and database instance specific settings (such as might be important to differentiate between production and test environments).

+Uses a common Data Warehouse pattern for "end dating" rather than deleting records, thus leaving an audit trail inside the main table.
+Only records with NULL *end_date* are "live" records.
+Records that are logically deleted have the *end_date* and *end_dated_by* fields populated.
+A logical update consists of a logical delete as described above plus an insert with the fields *end_date* and *end_dated_by* set to NULL.

 The standalone function *get_app_parameter* uses RESULT_CACHE with the intent of being fast in a database with many different programs using the facility often.
 That may be overkill for your scenario, but it doesn't hurt anything.